Dear Real Estate Adviser,

 Know what your bottom price is going to be and be ready to make a quick counteroffer.
 If just a thousand or two stands in the way of a deal, you always can relent and trim your price accordingly.

 It’s not uncommon for the seller to stay in the house for a short time in a “post-closing possession.”
 But buyers don’t like these because it creates a landlord-tenant situation with a potential for abuse.
 Don’t expect to be given anything longer than a 30-day lease.

 The bottom line?
-You should shoot for a price of 75 cents to 80 cents on the dollar, depending on what needs to be done at the house of course.
-The lower number is more appropriate in a tough sales market while the higher one is more apropos in a seller's market.
-In a $150,000 home, that's still a discount of $30,000 to $37,500.
+You should shoot for a price of 75 cents to 80 cents on the dollar, depending on what needs to be done on the house.
+The lower number is more appropriate in a tough sales market while the higher one is more apropos in a seller’s market.
+In a $150,000 home, that’s still a discount of $30,000 to $37,500.

 Ask the adviser